 Built for Series A-C VPs of Marketing, applied AI CEOs, and biotech commercial leads.
 Applies to B2B SaaS founders, fintech Heads of Growth, and operators where deals consistently stall at the economic-buyer or procurement stage despite strong technical reception.

-Read the SF-3 Strategic Intervention →Strategic Intervention is the focused engagement that addresses the structural cause of this problem.
+Open the Strategic Intervention →Strategic Intervention is the focused engagement that addresses the structural cause of this problem.

 The website, deck, and demo all answer the question 'is this product capable.'
 The economic buyer is not asking that question.
 They are asking 'what does adopting this product cost the organization beyond the contract value, and what guarantees exist that the cost will be recoverable.'
 Capability messaging does not answer those questions.
 Risk-surface messaging does.